Education elections we’re watching

 “We don’t like the story that the data tells us,” she said, “that we’re not doing an adequate job preparing our children for adulthood.”

 As of last school year, Massachusetts was one of only eight states that still required high schoolers to pass an exit exam to graduate.
 Several states have ditched the requirement in recent years, and others are moving in that direction.
-New York officials, for example, have proposed getting rid of the requirement that students pass the state’s Regents exams to graduate as part of a broader diploma overhaul.
+New York officials, for example, also proposed getting rid of the requirement that students pass the state’s Regents exams to graduate as part of a broader diploma overhaul.

 Chicago elects first school board members

-Voters in Chicago will choose the first elected members of their school board, beginning a transition away from mayoral control in the nation’s fourth-largest school district.
 The election comes at a time of political turmoil, as Mayor Brandon Johnson, a former teachers union organizer, has tried to assert his authority and stave off cuts to schools with a controversial plan to use loans to cover pension obligations.

 Chicago Public Schools CEO Pedro Martinez (third from left) and Mayor Brandon Johnson (far right) ring bells with students at Chalmers Elementary School on the first day of the 2024-2025 school year.
 Johnson has pressured Martinez to resign, and the next school board could decide whether he continues to lead the district.
 (Taylor Glascock for Chalkbeat)